PhoenixTales/wiki.gothicarchive.org/characters.md

 - `member of The Masters` (design doc `NPCs per Guild`)

 ## Lee, The Lord Protector
-- initially he was serving as a guard in the king's court
+- initially he was serving as a royal bodyguard
-  - source: alpha docs
+  - source: alpha docs and `Sit_1_NC_Lee_Dam` from alpha 0.94
 - ex-general, `war hero`
 - also called `Duke` in design doc `Story 3.3 draft`
 - convicted for lifetime of forced labor for murder of the `king's wife`